Overview of capability mapping

 New capability; or

-Pre-defined or common capability from the Jibility library.
+Pre-defined capability from the Jibility library.

 A capability can be composed of children or sub-capabilities.
 For example, a parent capability (level 1) can have zero or more sub-capabilities (level 2), and these sub-capabilities can also contain further sub-capabilities (level 3).
 Jibility supports up to three levels only.